-Ralph and Barbara are sexuality counselors certified by the American Association of Sexuality Educators, Counselors and Therapists (AASECT), and founders of the Center for Intimacy After Cancer Therapy, Inc. (CIACT, Inc.) They frequently speak at cancer support groups and conferences, and they educate patients and the medical community on dealing with the sexual effects of cancer treatments.
-They provide counseling in person and via telephone or Skype.
+Barbara remains active in this mission.
+She is a sexuality counselor certified by the American Association of Sexuality Educators, Counselors and Therapists (AASECT) and the founder of the Center for Intimacy After Cancer Therapy, Inc. (CIACT, Inc.).
+She continues to educate patients, partners, and medical professionals about the sexual effects of cancer treatments, offering counseling in person and via telephone or Zoom.

 Board Members